romagny13/mean-ng2/README.md

 # MEAN (Angular 2) demo

+- MEAN : MongoDb, Express, Angular 2, Node project
+- Reactive forms
+- http

 ## Usage
 ```
 npm i
 ```
-Create a free db on <a href="https://mlab.com/home">mLab</a> with a collection 'posts'
+Create a free db on <a href="https://mlab.com/home">mLab</a> with a collection 'posts'.
+Add a user and change mongodb connection in 'routes/api'

 build
 ```